labbsr0x/go-horse/README.md

 Before executing a docker command, check the go-horse logs again.

 Did you see it?
 Yeah!
 Live reloading for JS filters.
 Nice, uh?
 No?
-We did this trying to help you during filters development and also don't let the SysAdmins down when everything else is.
+We did this trying to help you during the filter's development and also don't let the SysAdmins down when everything else is.
 If that bothers you, you can build a docker image `FROM labbs/go-horse` including the filters in its file system.
 And there you go, immutable happiness all the way.

 Now run a docker command like `docker image ls`.
 Watch the logs again.
 You should see something like this :